Larry Geraty

 Lawrence "Larry" T. Geraty (born 1940) is an American academic who served as the second President of La Sierra University in Riverside, California.
 He completed his undergraduate education in theology at Pacific Union College, his bachelor of divinity and master of arts in religion from Andrews University, and received a doctorate in biblical studies from Harvard University.

 Prior to his presidency at La Sierra University, Geraty was president of the now defunct Atlantic Union College.
 He has also served as president of the American Schools of Oriental Research organization.
 He also taught archaeology and religion at Andrews University.

 In 2007 he was recognized as "Citizen of the Year" by the local Chamber of Commerce in his adopted town of Riverside, California.
 He was also honored in a speech by Rep. Ken Calvert in the U.S. House of Representatives.

 Family and early life

 Geraty was born to missionary parents in 1940.
 With his family he lived in China, Burma, Hong Kong, Lebanon, England, Germany, France and Israel.
 His family also lived in the United States in California, Maryland, Michigan and Massachusetts.
-He has a brother, Ronald, and a sister, Kathleen.
-Geraty married Gillian A. Keough in 1962.
-They have a daughter, Julie (b.
-1965), and a son, Brent (b.
-1967).